Skip to content Skip to footer navigation

 2. A long-term plan

-If you're at that point in your life where you want to establish a specific strategy for a healthy financial future – including investing in the share market or bonds, tax advice or buying a house – an experienced and knowledgeable financial planner can provide some very valuable tips.
+If you're at that point in your life where you want to establish a specific strategy for a healthy financial future – including investing in the share market or bonds, tax advice or buying a house – an experienced and knowledgeable financial adviser can provide some very valuable tips.

 Unless your financial life is complicated, a single visit that you've prepared well for should set you on the right course.
 If things become unclear or uncertain in the future, you can make another appointment, but you won't need to start the plan all over again.